 Hi Amy.
 I’m Erica, Wizard’s foster mom.I have been with Helen Sanders CatPaws for 5 years and unfortunately and fortunately have dealt with FIP more times than anyone should have to.
 I say fortunately, though, because I got to care for some of the most amazing little souls.
 Each touched my life and I will never forget them.

 How Does FIP Affect Cats?

-Once it mutates into FIP, though, the virus lives inside white blood cells and no longer is shed in the stool (experts don’t believe FIP-infected cats transmit FIP to other felines).
+Once it mutates into FIP, though, the virus lives inside white blood cells and stops shedding in the stool (experts don’t believe FIP-infected cats transmit FIP to other felines).
 The mutated FIP virus acts on tiny blood vessels throughout the cat’s body.
 At least three specific mutations have now been associated with this coronavirus-to-FIP virus biotype conversion.
-It is estimated that FIP affects as many as one in 300 cats.
+FIP affects as many as one in 300 cats.

 Nobody knows exactly why the coronavirus mutates in some cats but not others.
 Most cats with FIP are between six months to two years old.

 An FIP-infected cat may get sick suddenly, or slowly over time.
 Loss of appetite, weight loss, depression, and persistent fever are common.
 In addition, two major forms of FIP develop, distinguished by the accumulation of fluid, or its absence, within the body.